najah-naaji/mlops-miniworkshop/lab-04-tfx-cicd/README.md

 ### AI Platform Notebooks and KFP environment

-Before proceeding with the lab, you must set up an AI Platform Notebook instance and a KFP environment as detailed in lab-01-environment-notebook and lab-02-environment-kfp
+Before proceeding with the lab, you must set up an AI Platform Notebook instance and a KFP environment as detailed in `lab-01-environment-environment`.

 ## Lab Exercises